stephencherry/StephenCherry/README.md

 * 🌍  I based in Lagos,Nigeria
 * ✉️  You can contact me at [olujareayodeji7@gmail.com](mailto:olujareayodeji7@gmail.com)
-* 🧠  I'm still scaling with java and Spring boot as framework
+* 🧠  I'm still scaling with java which is my primary programming language,Spring and Springboot as a framework and Golang.
 * 🤝  I'm open to collaborations on interesting projects
 * ⚡ Secrete Hobbies: I love photography and swimming.
 Don't tell anyone else.